antikrem/TypeSharpGen/README.md

 ## Features

 * Customisable generation - Simply implement `GenerationSpecification` as many times as needed to declare how and what is generated.
-* Implicit dependent type generation - Types required for a valid generation will be implicitly picked up and emmitted.
+* Implicit dependent type generation - Missing types required for a valid generation will be implicitly picked up and emmitted.
 * Imports - All dependencies for a type will be automically detected, even between generation specifications and imported.

 ## Packages